sam-git/uniplanner-snapshot/README.md

 The web app was hosted on Heroku.
 In the final 2 weeks of the semester when UniPlanner went live, over 50 students used it to join up courses and share assessment dates with others in the same courses.

 This repository is a snapshot of the web app code that was submitted for assessment with all private settings removed.

+---Developed a web application using Django that allowed students to associate their Facebook profile with each course they were taking.
+The application gave students an individual homepage that showed a customised study schedule and allowed them to view the Facebook profile of other students taking the same courses.